Vulnerable and older people

 If you need to talk about your rent get in touch with your housing officer.

-Only essential visits for installations and responding to faults are currently being undertaken.
+We will happily undertake requests for new installations and respond to faults.
 Service enquiries and advice will be conducted by phone.
+See our Lifeline page for more information.

 Metrobus has changed its timetables to better reflect customer demand.